ojles/uni/README.md

 * [Data Mining](data-mining) - implements fuzzy clustering algorithm, contains presentation and paper explaining this algorithm.
 The algorithm is based on this repository:
 [yclicc/FLAME-python](https://github.com/yclicc/FLAME-python)

+* [Computational geometry](computational-geometry) - some projects related to computer graphics